Minnesota legislature passes tax bill

 Several definitions in the sales and use tax law have been amended as follows:

-- The definition of tangible personal property has been amended to exclude “large ponderous machinery and equipment used in a business or production activity which at common law would be considered to be real property.”
+- The definition of tangible personal property has been amended so that it no longer specifically excludes "large ponderous machinery and equipment used in a business or production activity which at common law would be considered to be real property".

 - The definition of real property has also been added under section 297A.61.
 “Real property” includes: land itself; buildings and structures constructed on land and intended to be permanent; improvements and fixtures incorporated and intended to be of permanent benefit to a building or structure given its present use, and that cannot be removed without causing substantial damage.
 Real property does not include tools, implements, machinery, and equipment attached or installed into real property for use in business or production activity, that qualify for a business exemption.